RobinLinus/coins-legacy/notes/succinct-fullnode.md

 ### UTXO Bit Vector
-Using Output Paths, we can represent the status of all outputs within a large bit vector.
+Using output paths, we can represent the status of all outputs within a large bit vector.
 Naively, there are `#blocks * transactions/block * outputs/transaction` many outputs.
 Their status `spent` or `unspent` is represented in one bit.
 This is `615000 * 3000 * 3000 bits ~ 691 GB`.
 Yet, there are only `70'000'000` unspent outputs.
 Thus, we can compress the bit vector heavily.
 Simple entropy encoding already reduces to:

 ```